The 16 Types of Business Meetings (and Why They Matter)

 We’ve talked about why it’s important to get specific about the kind of meeting you’re in, and then we looked at our taxonomy for classifying those meetings.
 Then, we explored how different types of meetings all work together to keep people connected and move work forward in the story of ACME and ABC.

-In many ways, the story of Gary and Sam and Esme and the gang is just a story of people doing their jobs.
+In many ways, the story of Gary, Sam, Esme and the gang is just a story of people doing their jobs.
 A lot of people work on projects that run like the one described here.
 Sometimes everything works fine, other times they freak out; nothing unusual there.
 What you may not have paid much attention to before, and what the story works to highlight, is how often what happens on that journey is determined by the outcome of a meeting.
-The other thing we can see is that, while those guys on the implementation team may have thought the few meetings they attended were a waste of time, their contributions during meetings that helped make the ABC project a success ended up having a major impact on the direction of the company.
+The other thing we can see is that, while those folks on the implementation team may have thought the few meetings they attended were a waste of time, their contributions during meetings helped make the ABC project a success and had a major impact on the direction of the company.
 When we show up and participate in meetings, we connect with people who will then go on to different types of meetings with other people, connecting the dots across our organization and beyond.

 With that in mind, let’s close by revisiting Simon Jenkins’ gripping headline: